mrismanaziz/Reforestation/README.md

-## What do you call a criminal going down the stairs?
-Condescending
+## How do you tell the difference between a crocodile and an alligator?
+You will see one later and one in a while.